 The ASC has revised the dAIS scheme to shift more towards identifying and ‘awarding’ athletes who can contribute to performance outcomes at the next pinnacle event, rather than a retrospective ‘reward’ for past performances.
 The dAIS Scheme will align with the National Athlete Categorisation Framework (NACF) to identify, develop and progress athletes along a defined and time limited pathway to the podium.

 Please see dAIS Guidelines for further information regarding the changes.

-For further information, please contact your NSO and/or Athlete Wellbeing and Engagement Manager, or contact the AIS at AISInvestment@ausport.gov.au.
+For further information, please contact your NSO and/or Athlete Wellbeing and Engagement Manager, or contact the ASC at AISInvestment@ausport.gov.au.